Departmental Council of Côtes-d'Armor

-The Departmental Council of Côtes-d'Armor (Conseil départemental des Côtes-d'Armor, Kuzul-departamant Aodoù-an-Arvor) is the deliberative assembly of the Côtes-d'Armor department in the region of Brittany.
+The Departmental Council of Côtes-d'Armor (Conseil départemental des Côtes-d'Armor, Kuzul-departamant Aodoù-an-Arvor) is the deliberative assembly of the Côtes-d'Armor department in the region of Brittany, France.
 It consists of 54 members (general councilors) from 27 cantons and its headquarters are in Saint-Brieuc.

 The President of the council is Christian Coail.

 Vice-Presidents

 The President of the Departmental Council is assisted by 12 vice-presidents chosen from among the departmental advisers.
 Each of them has a delegation of authority.